Frequently Asked Questions

 What should I bring to my eye exam?

-You should provide your doctor with a list of prescription medications and any vitamins or dietary supplements you're currently taking or regularly took in the past.
+You should provide your eye doctor with a list of prescription medications and any vitamins or dietary supplements you're currently taking or regularly took in the past.
 You should also bring your glasses or contacts and a copy of your most recent prescription.
 Your eyes may be sensitive to light a few hours after having your pupils dilated so you may want to bring sunglasses.